Laban254/ecommerce-platform-backend/README.md

-# eCommerce Platform Backend
+# eCommerce Platform Backend 🛒

-This project is built using FastAPI and provides a RESTful API for managing an online store, including product management, user authentication, cart functionality, order processing, reviews, wishlist management, admin functionalities and audit logs.
+This project is built using FastAPI and provides a RESTful API for managing an online store, including product management, user authentication, cart functionality, order processing, reviews, wishlist management, admin functionalities, and audit logs.

-## Features
+## Features 🌟

 - User authentication and authorization
 - Admin dashboard for managing users, products, and orders